MemFragment/bdo-fs-cost-calc/index.md

 <img id="summ" src="summ.png"> This formula calculates the silver cost and the amount of blackstones, where **fs** is a desirable amount of failstacks and **p** is a chance of a previous enchant.

-Reblack enchant chance is taken from ingame data.
-You can alther the variables for your own need.
+Reblath enchant chance is taken from ingame data.
+You can alter the variables for your own need.

 ### Things to remember